Report of the statutory auditor

 Other legal and regulatory requirements

-The board of directors is responsible for the preparation and the content of the directors’ report on the consolidated financial statements, and other matters disclosed in the annual report on the consolidated financial statements.
+The supervisory board is responsible for the preparation and the content of the directors’ report on the consolidated financial statements , the statement of non-financial information attached to the directors’ report on the consolidated financial statements and other matters disclosed in the annual report on the consolidated financial statements.

 Responsibilities of the statutory auditor

-In our opinion, after performing the specific procedures on the directors’ report on the consolidated financial statements, this report is consistent with the consolidated financial statements for the period ended 31 December 2018 and it has been established in accordance with the requirements of article 119 of the Companies Code.
+In our opinion, after performing the specific procedures on the directors’ report on the consolidated financial statements, this report is consistent with the consolidated financial statements for that same year and has been established in accordance with the requirements of article 3:32 of the Code of companies and associations.

-In the context of our statutory audit of the consolidated financial statements we are also responsible to consider, in particular based on information that we became aware of during the audit, if the directors’ report on the consolidated financial statements is free of material misstatement, either by information that is incorrectly stated or otherwise misleading.
-In the context of the procedures performed, we are not aware of such material misstatement.
-We do not express and will not express any kind of assurance on the annual report.
+In the context of our statutory audit of the consolidated financial statements we are responsible to consider, in particular based on information that we became aware of during the audit, if the directors’ report on the consolidated financial statements and other information disclosed in the annual report on the consolidated financial statements, are free of material misstatements, either by information that is incorrectly stated or otherwise misleading.
+In the context of the procedures performed, we are not aware of such a material misstatement.

 Statements regarding independence

-- The fees for the additional non-audit services compatible with the statutory audit, as defined in article 134 of the Companies Code, have been properly disclosed and disaggregated in the notes to the consolidated financial statements.
+The fees for the additional non-audit services compatible with the statutory audit, as defined in article 3:65 of the Code of companies and associations, have been properly disclosed and disaggregated in the notes to the consolidated financial statements.